salsita/inStyle/README_NEW.md

 ### Components

 In semantic HTML, components are best defined by their nodeName (element type) or by their assigned WAI-ARIA role.
-By default, a component is assigned as an element only, but the following is equivalent and produces the same visual design for all usecases:
+The following would produce the same visual design for all matches (the `reset()` mixin stripping element defaults):

 ```
-+component(button .button [role=button])
++component('button .button [role=button]')
+	reset()
 	display inline-block
 ```